 Fasten a screen or a polypropylene anti-bird net in front of these final openings.
 Attach the upper portion and the sides of the screen/net with staples or small nails.
 Let the lower portion fall in front of the opening, but do not fasten it.
 This step will allow the last bats left in the building to come out, but they will no longer be able to get back in.
 Later on, around the end of October, you will be able to permanently block off these last openings.
 For further information, you can visit the following link:

 Bats are very loyal to their maternity colony site.
 They will most likely return the following spring and try to gain access to their former site, which is why it is very important to plug all the holes correctly.
 In this case, you can supply the bats with an alternative roost site.
 Set bat houses as high up as possible so that the bats are protected from predators.
 Ideally, position them near the main openings of their former site.
 The quantity and dimensions of the bat houses will depend on the size of the maternity colony.
 Setting up several bat houses will maximize the chances that bats will inhabit them.
 For more information, consult the "Setting up a bat house" section.

 If you decide to hire a professional to remove the bats, be careful.
-Please note that it is illegal to poison or smoke out bats.
+Methods that include poisoning, trapping (e.g. cages, sticky traps), exterminating, moving or in any other way harming, harassing, or killing bats should never be used.
 The method described above is the best method for ensuring the safety of you and the bats.
 Make sure that you are aware of how the company operates before hiring them.
-It is important to understand that you must wait for the right time of the year to remove the bats from your house.
-Removal can be carried out between the end of September and the beginning of May.
+It is important to understand that you must wait for the right time of the year to exclude the bats from your house.
+Exclusion can be carried out between the end of October and the beginning of April.
 Trying to remove the bats outside of this period could result in trapping some bats inside, which can kill bats and cause unpleasant odours from decomposing bats.